ravisheth/mapsseq/README.md

 - Incubate at 75C for 20 minutes

 ##### Conjugation of extended oligonucleotide to beads
 - Beads should be resuspended in approximately 1mL of wash buffer per protocol above.
-Measure concentration of beads with a hemacytometer and add 50,000 beads to each well and mix well by pipetting.
+Measure concentration of beads with a hemacytometer and add 50,000 beads to each well.
+Mix well by pipetting.
 - Incubate on a rotisserie at room temperature overnight.
 - Quench the reaction with 70uL of 125mM NaOH, 2mM biotin and mix well.
 - Pool the reactions and wash 5 times with 10mL of 125mM NaOH, 0.1mM biotin.